exercism/v3/docs/maintainers/determining-concepts.md

 ## Concept Exercises

-Generally only **one new concept** should be introduced per concept exercise.
+Generally only **one new concept** should be introduced per Concept Exercise.

 In order to keep the exercises interesting, maintainers may choose to multiple _trivial_ Concepts in one exercise.
 A _trivial_ Concept is one where we can reasonably assume that a programmer will quickly grasp it, because they will generally be learning a remapping of syntax for existing knowledge.
 Examples might be basic number usage (`+-/*`), or conditionals (`if/else`).